-Full-time status: International students must be enrolled in nine credits to be considered full-time.
+Full-time status: International students without a Graduate Assistant (GA) position must be enrolled in nine credits to be considered full-time.
 If the student is a GA, they only need to enroll in six credits to be considered full-time.

-Allowable web-based credits: The amount of allowable web-based credits changes based on how many total credits the student is enrolled in.
+Only three online/web based credits may be counted towards the minimum requirements for full-time enrollment.
+The amount of allowable web-based credits changes based on how many total credits the student is enrolled in.